gabledata/recap/docs/analyzers.md

 * `sqlalchemy.view_definition`

 Other analyzers will be available if you've installed additional [analyzer plugins](plugins.md#analyzers).
 Run `recap plugins analyzers` to see a complete list.

+!!! note

+    Analyzers namespace prefixes differentiate analyzers that return similar data.
+The SQLAlchemy `sqlalchemy.columns` analyzer returns column schemas in the standard SQLAlchemy schema format.
+A more specific `snowflake.columns` analyzer could return a more Snowflake-specific schema.
+Clients decide which analyzer metadata to use.

 ### Access